iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 ### Conclusion

-- More often than not, you'd be required to manipulate the array somehow such as the [even odd problem](/linked-list-problems#even-odd-list), make use of new head pointers and temp pointers to make your way through the list and solve the problem in $O(N)$ time.
+- More often than not, you'd be required to manipulate the list somehow such as the [even odd problem](/linked-list-problems#even-odd-list), make use of new head pointers and temp pointers to make your way through the list and solve the problem in $O(N)$ time.
 Another problem that makes use of this is the [pivot list problem](/linked-list-problems#pivot-list)

 - Some times it is easier to use a dummy head and then return `dummyHead->next` as your answer to make life easier.
 Look at [swap pairs problem](/linked-list#swap-pairs-in-a-list).
 If you're worried about the start of the list and how to handle that first case, use a dummy head.